Phone Interview Request: Phone Scam Overview

-How Do Phone Interview Scams Work?
+How Does the Phone Interview Request Phone Scam Work?

 Scammers know that jobless people are often desperate to find work.
 There are a couple of ways that they can take advantage of frustrated job seekers.

 They often begin by posting an ad on Craigslist or another job site.
 They may also cold-call random numbers until they find someone that needs work.
-There are several variations of the phone interview scam.
+There are several variations of the phone interview request phone scam.